mohammedasker/NotesApp/README.md

 ## Issues that need to be fixed

-As a beginner programmer, there are a lot of things that can be improved to make this project better and here I listed the following points which needs to deal with:
+As a beginner programmer, there are a lot of things that can be improved to make this project better and here I list the following points which needs to deal with:

 - When a note is created, it should be uneditable by default.
-You'll notice the button on the right is tick mark "✓" and it's already editable.
-Consequently, when you delete the note when it is tick mark, the blank page is still editable as well.
+You'll notice the button on the right is tick mark "✓" and yet it still editable.
+Consequently, when you delete the note when it is tick mark, the blank page is editable as well.

 - If you look carefully both in my CSS code and the app itself, you'll see that the textarea and note lists are not perfectly aligned together and they're off by few meters on the right side of the screen.
 There's got to be better way to do it without manually tweaking the code until it looks better.
 (If you still don't get the problem yet, I'll attach a photo below shortly).